prof-rossetti/robots-api-express/README.md

 web: node ./bin/www
 ````

+To use the nodemon development web server: in the `package.json` file, change `"start": "node ./bin/www"` to `"start": "nodemon ./bin/www"` (assuming you have already run `npm install nodemon -g` to install it globally on your development machine).

 Start a local web server:

 ```` sh
 DEBUG=my_app:* npm start
 ````

+### Application Deployment

 Check it out in a browser at localhost:3000.
 It says "Welcome to Express."
 Good enough to deploy.
 Configure a remote repository, then deploy.